-Year 9 SPT2: What happens when you die?
+SPT2: What happens when you die?

 - What is eschatology?

 - What do Christians believe about life after death?

-- What is the Christian idea of judgement?
+- · What is the Christian idea of judgement?

-v 3 • What happens s at a Catholic funeral?
+- What happens at a Catholic funeral?

 Key word Definition Heaven A state of being eternally in the presence of God after death.
 Hell Being eternally separated from God.
 Purgatory A place where the soul has gone to be cleansed of sins before heaven.
 Resurrection The rising of the dead at the last judgement; Jesus' resurrection when he rose from the dead.
 Pall Covers the coffin in a funeral.
 Eschatology Concerned with death, judgement and the final destination of the soul.